antrea-io/antrea/site/docs/main/traceflow-guide.md

 For antrea-octant-plugin installation, please refer to [antrea-octant-installation](octant-plugin-installation.md).

-## Start a New Trace
+## Start a New Traceflow

-You can choose to use kubectl together with YAML file, antctl with spec information or Octant UI to start a new trace.
+You can choose to use `kubectl` together with a YAML file, the `antctl traceflow` command, or the Octant UI to start a new trace.

 When starting a new trace, you can provide the following information which will be used to build the trace packet: